gitshanks7578/gitshanks7578/readme.md

 I'm a **backend developer** and a Computer Science student who enjoys building software behind the frontend.

-I spend most of my time around APIs, authentication, databases and backend architecture—always trying to understand **why** something works, not just **how**.
+Most of my work revolves around APIs, authentication, databases and backend architecture.
+I'm always trying to understand **why** something works—not just **how**.

 ---